matteo-d-m/cnns-tutorial/README.md

 Finally, run the command `jupyter lab cnns-tutorial.ipynb`.
 This should open `cnns-tutorial.ipynb` in a browser and you should be all set!

 ## Credits
+If you find this work useful, you can cite the corresponding paper:

+> De Matola, M. & Arcara, G. (2026).
+Convolutional Neural Networks and Neuroscience: A Tutorial Introduction for The Rest of Us

 ## Contacts
 :question: Matteo De Matola ([UniTN](https://webapps.unitn.it/du/en/Persona/PER0247884/Curriculum), [GitHub](https://github.com/matteo-d-m))